-For the resource-only packages, the server is not started automatically.
-The administrator will need to run the ./packaging/setup_resource.sh script and provide the following five pieces of information before E-iRODS can start and connect to its configured iCAT Zone:
+The ./packaging/setup\resource.sh script will ask for the following five pieces of information before iRODS can start and connect to its configured iCAT Zone:

-- 1. Hostname or IP
+- 1. iCAT Hostname or IP

 - 2. iCAT Port

 - 3. iCAT Zone

-- 4. E-iRODS administrator username
+- 4. iRODS administrator username

-- 5. E-iRODS administrator password
+- 5. iRODS administrator password